 The Governors will do all they reasonably can to prevent places being offered on the basis of an application that is erroneous, misleading, incomplete or fraudulent.
 They will work closely with HCC including referral of cases to the Shared Anti-Fraud service for further investigation as necessary.
 The School will do its best to contact parents whose applications contain possible errors or are incomplete and request them to amend or supplement the information given.
-In cases where an application is being made from an address which is believed not to be the bona fide permanent residence (home address) of a child, or if the application is misleading or suspected of being deliberately fraudulent, reasonable documentary evidence7 will be requested and checked.
-School places will be withdrawn when false information is deliberately provided.
+In cases where an application is being made from an address which is believed not to be the bona fide permanent residence (home address) of a child, or if the application is misleading or suspected of being deliberately fraudulent, reasonable documentary evidence5 will be requested and checked.
+In accordance with the School Admissions Code paragraphs 2.13 and 2.14, School places will be withdrawn if it is established that the offer was obtained through a fraudulent or deliberately misleading application.
+Where an offer is withdrawn on the basis of misleading information, the application will be considered afresh and a right of appeal offered if an offer is refused.